 When we recognize and respond to God’s call, even when it seems to lead through intimidating waves, we are accepting a path that is right for us.
 We are saying yes to living God’s love in a way uniquely ours.

 One’s person’s unique call may be to serve in places that are actually dangerous.
 Frontline peacemaking around the world is risky, but I have friends who knew this was their work.
 In the midst of the conflict around them, they carried an inner certainty.
-Much nearer to home, some else’s calling could be striving to create peaceful relationships among neighbors and family who passionately disagree.
+Much nearer to home, someone else’s calling could be striving to create peaceful relationships among neighbors and family who passionately disagree.
 This can be as scary as crashing waves!

 Often we are called to something that is hard simply because we must persist and be faithful.
 One friend has postponed a dream so she can be available to aging parents.
 Another has continued working with a struggling nonprofit rather taking on a highly paid job.
 Both have been tossed with uncertainty; both have accepted this call for this time in their lives.
 And both bear witness to Love.